 Zion Lodge is located right inside the park and offers hotel rooms (most with two queen-size beds and flatscreen TVs), suites (feature a bedroom plus a sitting room with a flatscreen TV), and 28 basic yet comfortable cabins with gas log fireplaces, private porches, and full baths.
 The lodge is also a great place to grab lunch.

-Zion gets very hot and crowded in the summer, but come in the autumn, winter or spring and you'll find wonderful pockets of desert solitude among the snow-dusted red rocks and colorful wildflowers.
+Zion gets very hot and crowded in the summer.
+But if you come in the autumn, winter, or spring, you'll find wonderful pockets of deserted solitude among the snow-dusted red rocks and colorful wildflowers.

 Know Before You Go